flang-compiler/flang/README.md

 Building LLVM requires fairly modern compiler toolchain and CMake, check [Getting started with LLVM](http://llvm.org/releases/4.0.0/docs/GettingStarted.html#host-c-toolchain-both-compiler-and-standard-library) and [Building LLVM with CMake][llvm-cmake] for the full list.

+**WARNING:** Do not use the "ninja" generator to build flang.
+It is currently not supported.

 ## Dependencies

 - LLVM